jackli00/reference_code/Collin/README.md

 Written by Collin Li

 Goals
-1. Add method in the Scanner class in pi_pact.py that gets one scan and returns Address, Timestamp, UUID, Major, Minor, etc.
+1. Craete script that scans and returns Address, Timestamp, UUID, Major, Minor, etc. based on a activation